tdemin16/multi-lane/README.md

 Official Implementation of "Less is more: Summarizing Patch Tokens for efficient Multi-Label Class-Incremental Learning (MULTI-LANE)", published at 3rd Conference on Lifelong Learning Agents (CoLLAs 2024)

 ## 🛠️ Installation
-Create and create a conda environment with Python 3.8.17:
+Create and activate a conda environment with Python 3.8.17:
 ```
 $ conda create -n multilane python=3.8.17
 $ conda activate multilane